 The problem was first reported by the administrator of the subreddit dedicated to Fallout 76, which he promptly dealt with warn the players with the following words:

 “Since there is no way to understand who is using the hack and who is not, the only way to avoid it is to not play on public servers.
-If you or your friends are in possession of a Fallout 1st subscription, it is better to stay on private servers for a while, otherwise the suggestion is to keep your valuable objects, weapons and armor inside your Stash Box. "
+If you or your friends have a Fallout 1st subscription, it is best to stay on private servers for a while, otherwise the suggestion is to keep your valuable items, weapons and armor inside your Stash Box. "

 Bethesda has not yet issued statements about this potentially catastrophic hack that could entirely mark the premature end for Fallout 76, but given the aforementioned impossibility of identifying the users of the same, we imagine that a bug-fix that he will correct it will not be properly released immediately.